 Iwi and hapū are important research partners for this project and will be vital in bringing forth their stories.
 We'll also commission research from leading historians to collaborate with our expert staff as well as working with other ministries, research institutions, wananga and universities.

-Through this project the Ministry will continue to build on its established reputation in producing authoritative and accessible digital publications including its Te Ara, NZHistory and 28th Māori Battalion websites.
+Through this project we will continue to build on our established reputation in producing authoritative and accessible digital publications like Te Ara, NZHistory and the 28th Māori Battalion website.